Area garage sale brings entrepreneurs and crowds

 Anna was a hairdresser for 50 years and when they came to Killeen, she decided to use her creative skills to make pieces for the home.

 Shoppers could be seen with bags containing recent purchases.
-Kids got to enjoy the many bounce houses set up in various locations as families took advantage of the tables set up inside the Center to enjoy a bite to eat.
+Kids took advantage of the bounce houses set up in various locations.
+Families took advantage of the tables set up inside the Center to enjoy a bite to eat.

 Connor and Julies Marckam and their two kids Art, 5, and Melissa, 10, were enjoying soft drinks as they listened to music.